Did you know?

 - Monitor and control high-volume, high-cost outpatient procedures.

 - Flag and address improper utilization practices before CMS has a chance to review the related claims.
+A tool like the Protection Assessment Tool can help you prioritize those services under scrutiny.

 What should I do?